Can't Fight This Feeling: Reception

 Chicago Tribune critic Jan DeKnock said that the song "rode a pretty melody all the way to No. 1."
 DeKnock also said that it was "the latest in a series of ballads that have found success on the dance-dominated charts with a tried and true formula: A melody that is pretty enough for adult contemporary listeners, with instrumentation that is strong enough for rock-oriented radio stations.
 Billboard recommended the single, calling it a "midtempo rock ballad."
 Rapid City Journal writer Mike Sanborn called it one of REO Speedwagon's "best ballads."

-Palm Beach Post music writer Leslie Gray Streeter named it her 3rd greatest power ballad.
-Arizona Republic writer Andrew Means noted that the song "has a similar tone of emotional frailty [as some ballads on Hi Infidelity], which revives comparisons with such so-called 'corporate rock' entities as Foreigner and Journey."
+In October 2007, Palm Beach Post music writer Leslie Gray Streeter compiled a list of the greatest power ballads and named "Can't Fight This Feeling" in 3rd place.
+Arizona Republic writer Andrew Means said that the song "has a similar tone of emotional frailty [as some ballads on Hi Infidelity], which revives comparisons with such so-called 'corporate rock' entities as Foreigner and Journey."
 Streeter attributes the song's success to its combination of "frighteningly candid emotion with searing rock guitar.
-But Greg Kennedy of the Red Deer Advocate called it a "bland formula-fed composition."
+However, Greg Kennedy of the Red Deer Advocate called it a "bland formula-fed composition."

 Austin American-Statesman writer Drew Carr felt that the performance of REO Speedwagon keyboardist Neal Doughty was particularly effective on this song.